danialmalik/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 Consider the analytics user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For every hour of engineer-time spent creating a data model.
-Many
+For every hour of engineer-time spent creating a data model, many
 more are spent using the model and analyzing its data.
 Taking
 the time to consider how the data will be used, and thoughtfully design
 a data representation, can potentially save many hours during the